platformsh/template-builder/templates/wagtail/files/README.md

 </a>
 </p>

 This template builds the Wagtail CMS on Platform.sh, using the gunicorn application runner.
+It includes a PostgreSQL database that is configured automatically, and a basic demonstration app that shows how to use it.
+It is intended for you to use as a starting point and modify for your own needs.
+You will need to run the command line installation process by logging into the project over SSH after the first deploy.

 Wagtail is a web CMS built using the Django framework for Python.